 \section{Conclusions}

 In this article, a MLNN-based detector was proposed to improve the emitter detection performance.
 Subsequently, a DOA estimation algorithm with a TLHAD structure was proposed, which achieves the elimination of phase ambiguity in a single snapshot and makes a significant reduction on a DOA measurement time delay.
 Furthermore, a low-cost framework of DOA estimation combining low-resolution ADCs and large-scale HAD MIMO system was also reviewed, which strikes a good balance between performance and circuit cost.
 Finally, potential challenges of DOA estimation for massive or utra-massive MIMO systems were discussed, and several new open important issues were presented.
-Thus, considering its low-cost-circuit and high performance, massive HAD DOA measurement may find its wide future applications like serving the ISAC of beyond 5G/6G.
+Thus, considering its low-cost-circuit and high performance, massive HAD DOA measurement may become a promising green communication technology for many future applications like metaverse, web 3.0 and the ISAC of beyond 5G/6G, etc.

 \ifCLASSOPTIONcaptionsoff